SOLO.kiwi success relies heavily on the support of a close team.

-His support crew of nine people are focused on ensuring he makes it to the finish line – to complete the race and be the fastest Kiwi across America, and be competitive at the front of the international endurance cycling field.
+At RAAM 2019, the crew were primarily focused on ensuring he made it to the finish line and stayed competitive at the front of the international endurance cycling field.

 While battling their own sleep exhaustion and wellbeing, they must ensure that Craig stays motivated and fully supported to stay in top condition throughout the race.